-Writing is a core part of the design process that should be taken into consideration.
-Spelling mistakes are as much an error of the designer as they are for the copywriter or other content creator.
+Writing is a core part of the web design process that should be taken into consideration.
+Spelling mistakes are as much an error of the UX designer as they are for the copywriter or other content creator.
 Since design is not just how your creation looks, but how accessible it is to your audience, the clearness of the words on the page matter as much as your font choices.
 More on creating access and being inclusive in the Inclusion lesson.

-Another consideration to keep in mind is that new design technologies and trends are always appearing.
+Another consideration to keep in mind is that new digital design technologies and trends are always appearing.
 Understanding and leveraging a fundamental like storytelling will better prepare you for new types of designing, such as the latest trends in chatbots and augmented reality.

 It’s not just making stuff pretty—that is often a consequence of functioning well and offering a great experience for your customers/audience.

-Steve Jobs said, "Most people make the mistake of thinking design is what it looks like, people think it's this veneer—that the designers are handed this box and told, 'Make it look good!'
+Steve Jobs said, "Most people make the mistake of thinking design is what it looks like, people think it's this veneer—that the graphic designers are handed this box and told, 'Make it look good!'
 That's not what we think design is.
 It's not just what it looks like and feels like.
 Design is how it works."

 To go back to our push/pull door example, a clear indicator of how to use a door can be beautiful while being functional, be it an ornate handle or art deco typography.